kjanshair/kjanshair.github.io/_posts/aws/2020-9-19-setting-up-aws-managed-remote-access-vpn-tgw-2-2.md

 Once the script is executed, you will see a VPC has been created with a private subnet, a route table and an EC2 without the public IP address.
 The script creates one subnet in one Availability Zone for demonstration purpose.

-Once the environment is ready, let's start creating a Remote Access VPN connection with AWS Transit Gateway.
+Once the environment is ready, let's start creating a remote access VPN connection with AWS Transit Gateway.

 ### Setting up a Remote Access VPN Connection using AWS Transit Gateway